bison--/learning-COBOL/README.md

 Solving the [Coding101](https://github.com/chaosdorf/coding101) challenge in COBOL with a basic docker-setup so you don't have to worry about that.
 Initial Post: https://mastodon.social/@bison/113098785359121492

+## use

+Place your codes in the `src` directory with the `.cbl` file extension.

 ## run

-You can use either a parameter to compile your file or the hard-coded filenames in the `container/scripts/compilerun.sh`.
+You can use either a parameter to compile your file or use the hard-coded filenames in `container/scripts/compilerun.sh`.

 With parameter:
 ```bash